gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 Change DIP switch SW2 #1 to the ON position to enable the Touch Screen TFT mode.
 Change the DIP switch to the not-ON position to disable the Touch Screen TFT mode.
 When in Touch Screen TFT mode, MIDI output from the piano is disabled.

 During Touch Screen TFT mode the Analog to Digital Converter (ADC) sampling rate slows to approximately 100 samples per second.
 The display shows the maximum value of all hammer and damper signals, in range [0.0, ..., 1.0].
 Use this capability to raise one key at a time and verify good sensor height, position, and/or calibration.

+Use the 2.8" TFT unmodified.
+For example, the TFT IM1, IM2, and IM3 pins are connected to +3.3V on the IPS 2.X PCB.
+Therefore, these jumpers internal to the TFT should *not* be soldered together (the manufacturers website may describe soldering them together).

 ## Video Documentation